idaholab/POEM/doc/source/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^
 POEM leverages RAVEN (https://github.com/idaholab/raven) input structure to build customized workflows for model explorations and optimal experiment design.
 In this case, POEM provides support for all the probability distributions available in RAVEN.
-The following are the example for the distribution block.
+The following are the example for the *Distributions* block.

 .. code:: xml